csyers/cse30331/HW1/PartC.md

 Q1: Using Big-O notation, give the worst-case times for each of the following stack operations, for a stack of size N.

-Assuming stack is being implemented with a dynmaic array:
+Assuming stack is being implemented with a linked list (also assumes a size variable is kept):
 Empty: Empty is O(1).
-It simply would compare the number of elements in stack to 0.
+It just looks at the size of the size variable.
 Size: Size is O(1).
-It just returns the number of elements in the stack.
+It just returns the number of elements in the stack, which is held in the size variable.
 Push: Push is O(1) worst-case time.
-It adds an element to the top.
+It simply adds an element to the front of the list.
 No shifting/indexing required.
 Pop: Pop is O(1).
-It just needs to remove 1 element.
+It just needs to remove 1 element from the head of the list.
 It does not require any shifting.
 Peek:  Peek is O(1).
-Regardless of size, it just returns the value of the top element.
+Regardless of size, it just returns the value of the top element by dereferencing the top pointer.

 Q2: The STL queue is a container adapter that wraps around another underlying sequence container.
 Given a choice among a vector, list, or deque, which sequence container you would choose as the underlying container for a queue, and why?